 Inspired by a painting by Ben Edge depicting an ancient Dolmen threatened by a devil, composer and writer Isabella Gellis ...

-Simon Rattle’s appearances at the Barbican are always an event, but this one carried a particular charge: his first London ...
+Simon Rattle’s appearances at the Barbican are always an event, but this one carried a particular charge: his first London outing with the Bavarian Radio Symphony Orchestra (BRSO) since taking over as ...

 Specialist Baroque group Spiritato work their usual magic with works by Fasch, Graupner and J S Bach in another concert from The London Baroque Festival.
 The ensemble enjoy championing little-known ...